IsmailKonak/PyTorch-SOTA-Implementations/README.md

 ## Models List

-Here is a list of the models currently available in this repository:
+Behold the models that await your exploration:

 ### Natural Language Processing
 &nbsp; 1. **Transformer**: (Completed)